vekatze/neut/book/src/terms.md

 ### Semantics

-Given a function application `e(e1, ..., en)` the system does the following:
+Given a function application `e(e1, ..., en)`, the system does the following:

 1. Computes `e`, `e1`, ..., `en` into values `v`, `v1`, ..., `vn`
 2. Extracts the contents from the closure `v`, obtaining the tuple of its free variables and a function label